 And, it’s easy enough to sniff out the disingenuous, as employees immediately see the difference when they join a new workplace between what a company is saying they do, and what they do do.
 Essentially, employers must show rather than tell, or risk losing their valuable employees.

 Organisations that aim to share their purpose and strive to prove they’re not all talk make these values transparent and easily accessible through clear internal communications, such as on a social intranet.
 They likely have a manifesto highlighted on their main intranet homepage, social hubs for charity events, and invite employees to participate in corporate social responsibility.
+These are only a few examples, so be creative in boosting engagement.
+The best way to get new ideas?
+Ask your staff.

 Make it easy for your employees to find meaning in their work.
 The benefits to your company will soar.
 When employees are proud to work for your company, they are in turn a lot happier.
 And when staff are proud and happy, they deliver excellent customer service which can increase sales by 37%.